Thrombocytopenia, Low Platelet Count, and Bleeding Problems

 - Someone with thrombocytopenia may have inherited a genetic problem that prevents him or her from making enough platelets.

-- Some types of diuretics and epilepsy drugs will also interfere with platelet manufacture.
+- Some types of diuretics and epilepsy drugs can also interfere with platelet manufacture.

 - In a disease called aplastic anemia the bone marrow doesn’t make enough blood cells or platelets.